-- Speed: Parts can be formed in as little as 1 day
+- Speed: Parts can be formed in as little as one day

 - Cost: Tooling cost is minimal

-- Flexibility: Our multi-station tooling allows geometry not achievable with progressive dies
+- Flexibility: Multi-station tooling allows geometries not otherwise achievable with progressive dies

-- Reliability: All parts are made to Fotofab’s exacting quality standards
+- Reliability: All parts are made to Fotofab’s exacting quality and craftsmanship standards

-These presses can also be used for what Fotofab calls a One-Shot Tool.
-Unlike stage tooling which requires a separate operation for each bend, a 1-shot tool performs all operations in a single strike.
-These tools cost more than stage tooling, but can pay for themselves n a lower part cost with adequate volume.
-The break even quantity will vary based on the geometry of the part.
+Hydraulic presses are ideal for thicker metals or parts requiring additional force for bending, drawing, or coining.
+These presses can be used for what Fotofab calls a one-shot tool.
+Unlike stage tooling, which requires a separate operation for each bend, a one-shot tool performs all operations in a single strike.
+These tools cost more than stage tooling but can pay for themselves at a lower part cost with adequate volume.
+The break-even quantity will vary based on the geometry of the part.

 Fotofab produces drawn cans in rapid prototype and production quantities.
 A drawn can is a seamless, 5-sided box with rounded corners, made by stretching or “drawing” the middle of a rectangular blank.
-They can be made from .material 010“ to .040” thick with a draw radius of 2.5x thickness. with or without a lip along the bottom.
+They can be made from material 0.010″ to 0.040” thick with a draw radius of 2.5x thickness and finished with or without a lip along the bottom.
 They can be very inexpensive and are also ideal for hermetic applications.